Athletics-Jackson, Bromell claim victories in Silesia Diamond League | Sports-Games

 Brazilian Alison Dos Santos secured his fifth men's 400m hurdles Diamond League win of 2022 to add to his world title, as he cruised to victory in 47.8 seconds, beating Khallifah Rosser and Wilfried Happio.
 "I'm happy and proud about my result because I've had a long season.
 Now, I want to enjoy every competition and have fun...
 I want to try to win this Diamond League trophy," he said.

-Michael Norman went up against Kirani James in the latest chapter of their rivalry in the men's 400m, with the duo finishing first and second, respectively - as they did at the worlds.
+American Michael Norman went up against Grenada's Kirani James in the latest chapter of their rivalry in the men's 400m, with the pair finishing first and second, respectively -- as they did at the worlds.
 Sweden's world record-holder Armand Duplantis comfortably won the men's pole vault with an effort of 6.1m, though he was not competing for Diamond League points.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)